Speaker | Chittenden Solid Waste District, Williston VT and Green Mountain Compost

 Williston, VT | email@example.com

-Dan Goossen is the Director of Compost and Chittenden Solid Waste District (CSWD) of Williston, Vermont.
-Dan began his compost career at Intervale Compost Products (renamed Green Mountain Compost) in 2003 and has been the General Manager for the past ten years following acquisition by CSWD in 2008.
-Dan has previously presented on persistent herbicides as well as many other topics ranging from compostable plastics to overwintering beehives in Vermont.
+Dan Goossen is the Director of Composting at Chittenden Solid Waste District (CSWD) of Williston, Vermont.
+Dan began his compost career at Intervale Compost Products (renamed Green Mountain Compost) in 2003 and has been the General Manager for the past eleven years.
+Dan has presented regularly on persistent herbicides in compost as well as many other topics ranging from compostable plastics to overwintering beehives in Vermont.